Chad Fortune: Football career

 Fortune was also a starting tight end for the Frankfurt Galaxy during both their 1991 and 1992 seasons.

 Professional wrestling

-Early career
+World Wrestling Federation

 Fortune joined the World Wrestling Federation (WWF) under the ring name Travis and teamed with college teammate Erik Watts (as Troy) as Tekno Team 2000.
 Wearing silver smocks and tight zubaz, their gimmick was that they represented the cutting edge of cyberculture.
 Their tag team made its debut on the May 27, 1995 episode of Superstars in a victorious effort against Brooklyn Brawler and Barry Horowitz.
 They wrestled two more matches on television the following month before disappearing from television until July 1995 for the In Your House pay-per-view acting as lumberjacks for the main event.
 After the pay-per-view they disappeared off of television for a year being sent to United States Wrestling Association (USWA), only to resurface back on WWF television in 1996.
 They got a WWF Tag Team title shot against The Bodydonnas.